36 Best Movies for Learning French Language

 3. Le Petit Nicolas (Little Nicholas), 2009

 This family-friendly film is based on the popular children’s book series “Le Petit Nicolas.”
-The stories spin around the misadventures of a young boy named Nicolas and his friends.
+The story revolves around the misadventures of a young boy named Nicolas and his friends.

 It uses simple language suitable for beginners.
 A novice learner can easily comprehend the story with little difficulty.